How to Apply for Provisional Waiver of Three- or Ten-Year Time Bar

 The biometrics requirement means you will be fingerprinted, and your name and prints run through an FBI database to check for a criminal and immigration enforcement record.
 If there's a chance this will turn up negative information, consult a lawyer before going any further.
 There's no indication that DHS will use this as a way to find and arrest undocumented immigrants, however—they point out that their current enforcement priorities are geared toward removing people without close family members, or are national security risks or public safety threats.

-What to File for a Provisional Stateside Waiver
+What to File for an I-601A Provisional Stateside Waiver

 The form for requesting a provisional stateside waiver is USCIS Form I-601A.
 It is available in the Forms section of the USCIS website.
 See Filling Out Form I-601A to Request a Provisional Waiver for tips on answering what this form will ask of you.